-IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Continue to support the Lafayette County Housing Authority.
-Does not require specific action Planning Commission, Town Board The fair housing rights of all citizens are protected by Federal regulations.
-Does not require specific action Planning Commission, Town Board Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities.
-Does not require specific action Planning Commission, Town Board Encourage future residential development in areas that can be served with public utilities and community facilities.
+IMPLEMENTATION IMPLEMENTATION HOUSING POLICIES ACTION RESPONSIBILITY TIMELINE Encourage the location of future residential development, including multi-family apartment buildings, senior housing, and special needs housing, near or in cities and villages, where there is easier access to public services and facilities.
 Does not require specific action Planning Commission, Town Board Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems.
 Does not require specific action Planning Commission, Town Board Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable.
-Does not require specific action Planning Commission, Town Board Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in this Comprehensive Plan.
+Does not require specific action Planning Commission, Town Board Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the comprehensive plan.
+Does not require specific action Planning Commission, Town Board Encourage clustering rural residential homes away from agricultural operations.
 Does not require specific action Planning Commission, Town Board Encourage the preservation and rehabilitation of existing housing stock in the community.
-Does not require specific action Planning Commission, Town Board Support residents who want to use loan or grant programs assisting with purchasing or repairing homes.
 Does not require specific action Planning Commission, Town Board